jonnonz1/nz-statute-book/acts/public/2011/local-government-borrowing-act-2011.md

 ### 14 Definitions
 (1) Paragraph (b) of the definition of council-controlled organisation in section YA 1 is amended by adding or the New Zealand Local Government Funding Agency Limited.
-(2) The definition of local authority in section YA 1 is amended by adding the following subparagraph:.
+(2) The definition of local authority in section YA 1 is amended by adding the following subparagraph:
   (ix) the New Zealand Local Government Funding Agency Limited while it is a council-controlled organisation within the meaning of section 6(1) of the Local Government Act 2002

 **Crown relationship with Funding Agency**